-Cohort learning can increase your courses’ effectiveness and student engagement.
+Cohort learning leads to better student engagement and improved course completion rates.
 For this reason, more and more creators are looking to sell cohort-based online courses.

 However, these types of courses have specific requirements, and to deliver one successfully, you’ll need a platform that accommodates these needs.